Electronic Passport components and solutions for government printing works

-Smart virtual credentials are an important step that will certainly impact Machine Readable Passports in the future.
+Smart virtual credentials are an essential step that will undoubtedly impact Machine Readable Passports in the future.
 We believe virtual passports can expand rapidly as a companion form of ID to a physical passport.

 We explore the early stages of cloud passports on this page.

 Why paper still matters